 Perth creative behind 33 Poets, Rebecca Paterson knew instantly that she wanted an Australian dog to welcome in Chinese New Year.
 She lost her darling Border Collie cross 5 years ago.
 A black lace dress from her Delphic Oracle collection was modeled by Sky Zdanowicz and Australian Border Collie puppy and a family pet, Arlo.

 Rebecca: “Dogs are like angels in our lives.
-I wanted something very Australian with my choice of dog and knew that a Border Collie would be a great match.
-I think these are beautiful and I love the photography.”
+I wanted something very Australian with my choice of dog and knew that a Border Collie would be a great match.”

 In keeping with his Chinese heritage, Melbourne designer of gender-neutral collections, Vincent Li chose a Shih Tzu to model alongside Peter McDonald.
 An experienced model, Mei Mei is an Australian Champion and top award winning show dog.

 Vincent: “The dog is so proud of her unique style, so is the man.”

 Sydney designer Joyce Li of Lucid Label and no relation to Vincent, opted for a rescue greyhound to be photographed, alongside model Katharine Ahern in a dusty pink and black sheer zip-fronted mini.
 You couldn’t meet a sweeter, calmer or more good natured beautiful grey than Norton. -Nor a better palette match!

 Joyce : “I wanted to show fierceness and chic elegance all in one.”